 While there are over a dozen different types of essays, they can all be grouped into the following four major categories.

 Just as there are multiple types of essays, there are also multiple styles of writing an essay.
 The most common type of essay is the hamburger essay.

-Before starting to write the essay paper, develop an essay outline that will provide an insight into what the contents of the actual essay paper will be.
+Before writing the essay paper, develop an essay outline that will provide insight into the contents of the actual essay paper.